ObjectModules/deploy/[Mapping]-Employment.md

 ##Spreading
 Based on the concept of mapping then a new process shall follow these basic rules:
-* Have one assigned User Repository and one assigned Organization Repository
+* Have one assigned main process and one assigned displaying process
-* The title of new repositories shall be different with the routines
+* The title of the process shall be different with the routines

 Let's take again the mapping of the routines
 ![hyipworld flow](https://hyipworld.github.io/images/github/doc/figure4.png)